python-ellar/ellar/docs/overview/providers.md

     ...
 ```

-We have defined `CarRepository` as a dependency to `CarController` and Ellar will resolve the `CarRepository` instance when creating the `CarController` instance.
+By defining CarRepository as a dependency for **CarController**, **Ellar** automatically resolves the CarRepository instance when creating the **CarController** instance.

-!!! info
-    Every class dependency should be defined in the class **constructor**  as a type annotation or Ellar won't be aware of the dependencies required for an object instantiation.
+Note that every class dependency should be defined in the class constructor as a type annotation to ensure that **Ellar** is aware of the dependencies required for object instantiation.

 ## **Provider Registration**

-To get this working, we need to expose the `CarRepository` to the `CarModule` module just like we did for the `CarController`.
+In order to make the `CarRepository` accessible within the `CarModule`, similar to how we exposed the `CarController`,
+we need to include it in the list of providers within the `CarModule`.

 ```python
 # project_name/apps/car/module.py